tomekgora/cbs-health-data-client/README.md

 (37852eng) for the years 1975-2019.
 The user can make a choice from a list of diseases belonging to the "notifiable infectious diseases" (18 series) topic group.
 Based on the choices the App fetches the appropriate data series from the oData CBS API via the server {link here} and generates a responsive line chart.

 ### Built With
+C
-React-Redux
+- React-Redux
-Material-UI
-Nivo
+- Nivo
+- Material-UI

 ### Features
-  -
-  -
  -

 ### Installation
 1. Clone the repo